What does innovation mean?

 Clever advertising, personalisation, data-driven messaging: marketing is a constantly evolving beast.
 It has to be.
 The way people shop has changed, and the way people communicate has as well.
 Social media is a rising source of revenue precisely because brands are leveraging the fact that nearly half the planet is on one platform or another.
-Your product or process doesn’t have to be new or different, but change how people perceive it and you may find yourself innovating without making anything new.
+Your product or process doesn’t have to be new or

 To change a process is to innovate around the manufacturing and delivery side of your business.
 Things like robotic arms and automated check-outs are examples of process innovation.
 Maybe one day all deliveries will be by drone, who knows…

 Culture in business matters.
 It can look different depending on the industry, the workspace, the country where the business is based – it depends on a lot of different factors.
-However, there are some universal truths about company culture, which are areas that can be the focus for your innovative thinking:
+However, there are some universal truths about company culture, which are areas that can be the focus

 - Everyone wants to be motivated and fulfilled at work, no matter the type of work.

 - People need to trust one another to work effectively together.

 - Money matters, but people need more than money to be happy.

 - Every business says they offer great customer service.
 It can always be better.